A Map of Cosmographia

 History’s most beautiful documents.

-A compendium of the beautiful.
+A weekly compendium of beautiful things.

 Stories of mysterious ‘phantom lands’ that have appeared on maps through the ages.